anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 BRSKI-AE deployments may use their particular way of doing discovery.
 {{brski-cmp-instance}} defines a minimalist approach that MAY be used for CMP.

-In controlled environments where the specific BRSKI features required by pledges and the features supported by the registrar(s) are known and considered during engineering, also the following optimistic approach MAY be followed.
-Each pledge simply assumes that all registrars involved support BRSKI-AE with the enrollment protocol(s) that it requires.

 ### Pledge - Registrar - MASA Voucher Exchange

 The voucher exchange is performed as specified in {{RFC8995}}.